A 5-step Program for What Ails Us – First Installment

 Consider the polarization that we lament in current American society.
 We humans are seemingly (and increasingly) prone to blindly advocating or even insisting on things we may or may not actually believe in or find valuable in the final analysis!
 If our egos, tribalism or group-think kick in, it then becomes incredibly hard to analyze the positions we hold and we cannot admit that we’re being obstinate!
 That’s why I often joke with my kids that “the mind is a terrible thing.”
 Period.
 Watch out for it.

-To be clear, at least part of our hyper-polarization could rest in reality.
-People sometimes do truly want different things from life, and want them even more than the benefits that compromise and civility can bring.
+To be clear, at least part of our hyper-polarization could be based in reality.
+People, sometimes, do truly want different things from life, and want them even more than the benefits that compromise and civility can bring.
 Such true differences have led to schisms and wars and could do so in the future.
 But . . . what about when our differences are not that great?
 Or, what if we don’t even know the true nature of our own wants and needs enough to hold a clear position yet still vehemently disagree with others?
 In these cases, if we were honest, clear and respectful with ourselves and others, it’s very possible that we could be quite happy with compromise.
 Compromise on many matters – especially those that are not really part of our central being – results in peace, stability, and extra time that make our lives better.
 We can only sort out which things really matter to us and then commence the work of compromise if we are honest with ourselves and with each other.

 Groupthink and tribalism have disrupted our communities and country and severely hamper our ability to address real, serious challenges.
 The same kind of entrenchment often occurs in personal and family relationships.
 Stafford’s poem is reflective of the dynamics between individuals (“I” and “you”), but it just as easily applies to groups of people.
 ‘If we don’t know the kind of people you all are,’ we’re likely to miss our collective star as well.
-And, if we – individually or collectively – don’t want to truly know each other, there’s little to chance of finding our stars at all!
+And, if we – individually or collectively – don’t want to truly know each other, there’s little to chance of finding our star at all!
 Can we recognize the facts in front of us and deal respectfully and responsibly in our interactions with each other at all levels?

 One last thought.
 The poem, “A Ritual to Read to Each Other,” does not directly address the need for respect as it does for honesty and clarity.
 But, I suggest that honesty and clarity are a form of respect in and of themselves and that respect may not be possible without them.
 Think about it . . . if you get the “run-around” from a contractor or false promises from a leader or someone close to you, how does that make you feel?
 Probably disrespected.
 Some say that respect has to be earned.
 If so, the minimal price must be honesty and clarity.
 If you believe that respect should be afforded to all, you may have observed that respect – and, along with it, trust – can easily be eroded.
 On the flip side, even if you disagree strongly with someone, it is often possible to have heartfelt respect for them if you are honest with each other about your disagreements and can trust each other over things you have agreed on.
 If we are not clear with our signals – yes, no or maybe – we spawn disrespect and mistrust.